-In 2014, the Dean of Institutional Research, Planning, and Institutional Effectiveness began a process to evaluate these two staffing processes.
 Process Evaluation Committee (PEC) met (explain committee function) and identified a need for managers to submit an annual area staffing plan which included justification for current and new positions tied to program review.
-PEC will now contribute to the evaluation of the staffing plan.
+PEC will now contribute to design of actual staffing plan.
 [Evidence: meeting minutes]

-IPG (President's Planning group?) reviewed the recommendations of the PEC and requested that training for managers become an element for all institutional planning. [evidence: meeting minutes]
+IPG (President's Planning group?) strengthened this idea by requesting that training for how to create effective committee minutes become an element [evidence: meeting minutes]